 A person who holds office as a member of the Conservation Commission, the Marine Authority or the Marine Committee immediately before the commencement day, ceases to hold that office on the commencement day but, subject to this Act, is eligible to be appointed as a member of the Commission.

-[Section 165 inserted by No. 28 of 2015 s.
+[Section 165 inserted: No. 28 of 2015 s.
 66.]

 166. Registration of documents